blackrockstraitor/blackrockstraitor/README.md

-We're on it , boss !
+Here we go , folks !

 - There is triggering words/topics at the DNI list , read with caution !!

 - I have a million names so you can just call me whichever one you want to !!
-Contractee or Rochas would be preferred .
+Mafioso/Mafiaso would be preferred .
 (Only Larry can call me Sebby)

 - I'm mentally disabled due to multiple years of trauma and ongoing .
 Because of this , I also age and pet regress , caretakers interact !!
 Also please be patient with me , I cannot control my problems .
 (KEEP IN MIND I POSSIBLY HAVE AUDHD / Autism + ADHD)